Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/http.md

 There are four elements to a HTTP preset:

-- URL: The URL or IP address to send the request to
+- URL: The URL or IP address to send the request to - for GET requests you can also put URL parameters in here
 - Method: The HTTP method to use (GET, POST, PUT, DELETE supported)
-- Data: The body of the request
+- Data: The body of the request - this can be blank
-- Headers: Any headers to send with the request
+- Headers: Any headers to send with the request - this can be blank

+The default timeout for requests is 60 seconds, this cannot currently be changed.

+It is not possible to capture/view responses to the HTTP requests.